Breast Reduction

 The candidate should have a positive outlook and realistic expectations of the outcome of the surgery.
 She should be getting the procedure for her own personal reasons, and not to satisfy anyone else.

-Good candidates will have breasts that are large enough to cause physical discomfort and to inhibit their physical activity.
+Candidates interested in the procedure usually have breasts large enough to cause physical discomfort and to inhibit their physical activity.
 She will probably have skin irritation both under the breasts and on the shoulders from tight bra straps.
-The breasts will hang low, and the nipples might hand below the breast crease.
-There might be stretch marks, or abnormally large areola (the dark skin around the nipple).
+The breasts will hang low, and the nipples might hang below the breast crease.
+There might be stretch marks on the breasts, or abnormally large areola (the dark skin around the nipple).

 What Happens During My Consultation for a Breast Reduction?